SEIU Local 121RN Representative/Internal Organizer

 - Other duties as assigned

-- 2 years’ experience as a Field Representative or Organizer (filing grievances, representing members in grievance meetings and Weingarten meetings, organizing worksite actions, mobilizing members in the worksite, etc.) – preferably in the healthcare sector
+- 2 years’ experience as a Field Representative or Organizer, preferably in the healthcare sector.
+Experience to include filing grievances, representing members in grievance and Weingarten meetings, organizing worksite actions, mobilizing members in the worksite.

 - Willingness to work long and irregular hours and participate in Union-wide events and activities